 6. Inner and Outer Covers

-If you can't clean the chair it will get dirty.
-If you can't keep it clean for health and appearance reasons, you won't keep it as long.
+Quality bean bag chairs have both inner and outer covers, double-stitched seams and durable fabrics that stand up to rigorous use.
+Look for chairs with removable inner liners and covers that you can wash.
+Check to see if the cover is removable.
+If you can't get the cover off, it doesn't matter if the fabric is washable.
+In the event you don't clean the chair, it will get dirty.
+If you can't keep it clean for health and appearance reasons, you won't hold it as long.
 You won't get the most value from your purchase.

 7. Filling Material